iiot2k/call_cpp_from_nodejs/setup.md

 [How look here.📌](https://nodered.org/docs/getting-started/raspberrypi)<br>
 The ***Node-API*** header files are also installed on folder ```/usr/include/node```.

-Don't worry, you don't have to learn the many parameters of C++ and complex makefile syntax now.<br>
+Don't worry, you don't have to learn<br>
+the many parameters of C++ compiler and complex makefile syntax now.<br>

 Smart people writes a python script [node-gyp📌](https://github.com/nodejs/node-gyp) that makes all for you.<br>
 Enter this command to install this tool:<br>